Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-canvas-app.md

     ))
     ```

-    > **IMPORTANT**
-    >
-    > When expressions are copied, the quotes and double quotes are sometimes replaced with their “smart” counterparts which are not valid in formulas.
+    > **IMPORTANT:** When expressions are copied, the quotes and double quotes are sometimes replaced with their “smart” counterparts which are not valid in formulas.
 If you copy and paste the expression above, make sure the resulting formula does not contain any errors.

     ![A screenshot of the copied expression into the expression tab](03-2/media/image15.png)